-- the prices of common or redeemable convertible preferred stock sold to third-party investors by us and in secondary transactions; - our actual operating and financial performance; - current business conditions and projections; - hiring of key personnel and the experience of our management; - our history and the introduction of new services; - our stage of development; - likelihood of achieving a liquidity event, such as an initial public offering, direct listing, or a merger or acquisition given prevailing market conditions: - the market performance of comparable publicly traded companies; and - the U.S. and global capital market conditions.
+- our actual operating and financial performance; - current business conditions and projections; - hiring of key personnel and the experience of our management; - our history and the introduction of new services; - our stage of development; - likelihood of achieving a liquidity event, such as an initial public offering, direct listing, or a merger or acquisition given prevailing market conditions; - the market performance of comparable publicly traded companies; and - the U.S. and global capital market conditions.